OlhaSoroka/Vue_event_homework/README.md

-# eventick
+# Eventick
-##Eventick- homework app for practice Vue Router and Vuex
+## Eventick- homework app for practice Vue Router and Vuex.
-##Homework not ready yet
+## Homework not ready yet.